-As far as I’m concerned, the blog really started with Dave Winer at this site, and it’s still the place to go if you want to understand what a blog should be.
-Dave is also incredibly smart, and connected to many of the most interesting and important technology developments in our industry.
+As far as I’m concerned, writing and publishing blogs really started with Dave Winer at this site, and it’s still the place to go if you want to understand what a blog should be.
+Dave is incredibly smart, and connected to many of the most interesting and important technology developments in our industry.

 The Shatzkin Files

-I’ve known Mike Shatzkin for a long time…he’s also has publishing in his blood, part of a well-known publishing family.
-Mike is one of the most respected analysts and commentators on where book publishing is headed, and won the 2019 BISG Lifetime Service Award.
+I’ve known Mike Shatzkin for a long time…he also has publishing in his blood, part of a well-known publishing family.
+Mike is one of the most respected analysts and commentators on where trade book publishing is headed, and won the 2019 BISG Lifetime Service Award.

 Strategic News Service

 Mark Anderson’s Strategic News Service should be world-famous.
 Instead it’s a relatively well-kept secret.
-Its subscribers are a who’s who of the high-tech and investment community, but somehow the newsletter is not as often noted as it should be.
+Its subscribers are a who’s who of the high-tech and investment community, but his newsletter is not as often noted as it should be.
 Part of it may be the price: $595 is not inexpensive for an online newsletter.
-But I can strongly recommend the one-month $14.95 trial pack – I suspect you’ll want to find a way to afford the full subscription after you given it a try.
-No writer I know has the range of knowledge and depth of insight, and his very smart readers are frequent contributors, making the whole package a very fine offering indeed.
+But start with the one-month trial – I suspect you’ll want to find a way to afford the full subscription after you given it a try.
+No writer I know has the range of knowledge and depth of insight, and his very smart readers are frequent contributors, making the whole package a fine offering indeed.

 The Association for Computing Machinery